Fireworks Guide: Rockets

 Effect types in all sizes of rockets include hanging gold willow, coloured stars, crackles and more.
 Rockets that simply bang loudly (known as salute, maroon or signal rockets) had fallen out of favour and are hard to find, but are making a comeback.
 The legal sound limit on bang-only rockets is the same as any other rocket however.

 A larger Category F3 rocket is shown in the video below (costing around £30+ individually or £20+ each when bought in a pack or case):

 Rockets are sold either in packs, or singly.

-Rocket packs can retail for as low as £5 or so and go up in price from there.
-Single rockets typically cost £20 or so each but are significantly bigger than those found in packs.
+Rocket packs can retail for as low as under £10 and go up in price from there.
+Single rockets typically cost £20+ or so each but are significantly bigger than those found in packs.
 As an example, a bigger Category F3 rocket might have an overall net explosive content (NEC) of 180g but a rocket from a smaller Category F2 pack only around 15g or so.

 It is not economically viable to produce, pack and store small rockets and to sell them individually, this is why single rockets tend to be much larger and more expensive.